-- Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care facility, such as a nursing home. - Usually, long-term care facilities have their own pharmacies.
+Pharmacies that supply drugs for home infusion therapy.

+- Pharmacies that supply drugs for residents of a long-term care facility, such as a nursing home. - Usually, long-term care facilities have their own pharmacies.
 If you are a resident of a long-term care facility, we must make sure you can get the drugs you need at the facility's pharmacy. - If your long-term care facility's pharmacy is not in our network, or you have any difficulty accessing your drug benefits in a long-term care facility, please contact Customer Care. - Pharmacies that serve the Indian Health Service/Tribal/Urban Indian Health Program.
 Except in emergencies, only Native Americans or Alaska Natives may use these pharmacies. - Pharmacies that supply drugs requiring special handling and instructions on their use.

-To find a specialized pharmacy, you can look in the Provider and Pharmacy Directory, visit our website, or contact Customer Care or your Care Navigator.
+To find a specialized pharmacy, you can look in the Provider and Pharmacy Directory, visit our website, or contact Customer Care or your care navigator.

 A6.
-Using mail-order services to get your drugs
+Using mail services to get your drugs

-For certain kinds of drugs, you can use the plan's network mail-order services.
-Generally, the drugs available through mail-order are drugs that you take on a regular basis for a chronic or long-term medical condition.
-The drugs available through our plan's mail-order service are marked as mail-order drugs in our Drug List.
+For certain kinds of drugs, you can use the plan's network mail services.
+Generally, the drugs available through mail service are drugs that you take on a regular basis for a chronic or long-term medical condition.
+The drugs that are not available through the plan's mail-order service are marked with [NDS]

-Our plan's mail-order service allows you to order up to a 100-day supply for drugs on Tier 1 and 90-days supply for drugs on Tiers 2-3. .
-A 90-day and 100-day supply has the same copay as a one-month supply read the instruction below, visit CVS Caremark Mail Order Services online at www.caremark.com or call at 1-866-346-7200 (TTY: 711), 24 hours a day, 7 days a week.
-You can also call Blue Shield Promise Cal MediConnect Plan Customer Care using the phone number at the bottom of this page.
+Our plan's mail service allows you to order a 100-day supply for drugs on Tier 1 and 90-days supply for drugs on Tiers 2-3.
+A 90-day and 100-day supply has the same copay as a one-month supply.